sotrh/learn-wgpu/docs/news/README.md

 School is starting to ramp up, so I haven't had as much time to work on the site as I would like to.
 Because of that there were some issues piling up.
 I decided to tackle a bunch of them in one go.
 Here's a snapshot of what I did:

-* The tutorial now handles `SwapChainError` properly
+* The tutorial now handles `SurfaceError` properly
 * I'm now using bytemuck's derive feature on all buffer data structs.
 * The [instancing tutorial](../beginner/tutorial7-instancing) now uses vertex buffers instead of storage buffers.
 * `build.rs` now updates when individual shaders are changed, not whenever `/src` is changed.